MitchiLaser/uplevel/Readme.md

 ## Usage

-Here is a short example of how to use `uplevel`:
+Here is a short example of how to use `upvar` command:

 ```python
 from uplevel import upvar